 Since most hams come fully baked, all you have to do is heat it up thoroughly to eat it.
 This ham can even be made in the slow cooker.
 To make this ham in the slow cooker, you will place the ham in a 6 quart (or larger) crockpot.

 Make the glaze for the ham now instead of later.
 You will combine all the glaze ingredients in a medium sauce pan on the stove top till it is well mixed and the sugar is completely dissolved.

-About 3-4 times throughout the cooking, rebaste the ham with glaze.
+About 3-4 times throughout the cooking, re-baste the ham with the sweet maple glaze.
 This will keep the ham nice and moist and make sure to coat every piece of it in that delicious glaze.
 As you baste it spread the slices apart to allow the glaze to go in between them.

-This ham glaze recipe is perfect for Easter, Thanksgiving, or Christmas, or any day you want to make dinner a little more special (without a lot of work).
+This maple glazed ham is perfect for Easter, Thanksgiving, Christmas, or any day you want to make dinner a little more special (without a lot of work).

 Looking for more Holiday Dinner Recipes?

 - Cranberry Dijon Glazed Ham on The Food Charlatan

 - How to Cook the Perfect Turkey on Eazy Peazy Mealz